Medicinal Plant Lexicon

 Quality of the drug

-The quality of garlic powder (Allii sativi pulvis bulbi) is specified in the European Pharmacopoeia (Ph.
-Eur.).
+The quality of garlic powder (Allii sativi bulbi pulvis) is specified in the European Pharmacopoeia (Ph.
+Eur.), as is the quality of Allium sativum for homeopathic preparations.

 Medical applications